jimasp/behave-vsc/README.md

   - Step matching does not always match as per behave.
 It uses a simple regex match via replacing `{foo}` -> `{.*}`.
 As such, it does *not* consider `re` regex matching like `(?P<foo>foo)`, typed parameters like `{foo:d}`, or `cfparse` cardinal parameters like `{foo:?}`.

   - Step navigation only finds features and steps that are inside your project folder.
 If you import steps in python from outside your project folder it won't find them.
-(You can however install external steps as a package and use the `stepLibraries` setting.)
+(You can however install external steps as a package and use the `importedSteps` setting.)

 - There is currently a bug in the MS python extension if you are using `unittest` for your python tests in a multiroot project and you hit the `>>` (Run Tests) button (or equivalent command) to execute all tests.
 This may cause your test run not to stop or not to update test results correctly.
 Workarounds are: